lithnet/access-manager-docs/help-and-support/app-pages/computer-authorization-rules-page.md

 If a user matches more than one authorization rule, the first matched target according to the order above will be used.

-If a deny ACL is encountered for a user, they will be denied access regardless of target order or type.
+If a 'deny' ACL is encountered for a user, they will be denied access regardless of target order or type.

 You can disable an authorization rule by selecting the `disable rule` checkbox.
 You can also choose to expire the rule at a certain point, by checking the `expire rule` checkbox and selecting the date and time the rule should expire.